0

 Westward Glances

 Oonagh Devitt Tremblay was born in Paris, France and raised in Toronto, Canada.
-She has lived in the UK since 2018 and worked for The Times Literary Supplement since 2023.
+She has lived in the UK since 2018. she worked at The Times Literary Supplement for two years and ran their twenty questions series.

 You can read some of her published writing in the TLS, Frieze, Literary Review and The London Magazine.

-She completed her Master's of Philosophy in 18th Century and Romantic Studies at Newnham College, Cambridge.
+She completed a Master of Philosophy in 18th Century and Romantic Studies at Newnham College, Cambridge.
 Her dissertation focused on the links between epistolarity and trauma in Samuel Richardson’s Clarissa.
 She completed a B.A. at the University of Toronto.

-She is currently finishing a novel in pockets of stolen time.
+She writes novels in pockets of stolen time.

 She is represented by seren adams at lexington literary.